johnbender/rquery/README.markdown

 You can view both Sql and Sqlite in the adapters directory if you are interested in writing your own (mysql?).
 As a side note it would be nice at some point to decide the adapter based on the db chosen for a given environment.

+###Sniper Scopes

+Its now extremely easy to use rquery's dsl as named scopes.
+For example

+    class User < ActiveRecord::Base
+      sniper_scope :with_name do |user, passed_name|
+        user.name == passed_name
+      end
+    end

+    User.with_name('George')

+The first parameter will be an object representing the user and the rest will be the parameters passed when the method is called.
+Since this functionality makes use of the named_scope method it can be chained with other sniper_scopes and named_scopes.
+If the name seems a bit odd, I'm open to other suggestions :D

 ###Examples

 RQuery extend ActiveRecord to provide the `where` method. `where` accepts a single optional argument and a block that represents the query statements